aws-samples/amazon-bedrock-samples/agents-for-bedrock/features-examples/01-create-agent-with-function-definition/README.md

 The agent allows the employee to `get_available_vacations_days` and `book_vacations` according to the employee's requests.

-Both functionalities are implemented as part of an AWS Lambda function that receives the inputs from the Agent via an event.

 The code below shows the definition of the functions as a list of JSON objects that is passed to the Agent's Action group via the `functionSchema` parameter
 ```python
     agent_functions = [